 Polystyrene Foam Food Service Container Ban

 To protect people and the environment, reduce litter, and keep polystyrene out of the waste stream, in 2019 the Maine legislature passed a statewide ban on certain expanded polystyrene foam products 38 MRSA Chapter 15-A. This law bans the use of disposable polystyrene foam food service ware including any container, bowl, plate, tray, carton, cup, lid, sleeve, stirrer or other item used to contain, transport, serve or consume prepared foods, with the exception of home use and use by certain exempted entities.
 The Department has prepared a guidance/FAQ fact sheet on the Disposable Food Service Containers law, which may be helpful in understanding what the law requires of entities who must comply.

-Under this ban, all businesses that meet the definition of a "food establishment" can no longer use polystyrene foam food service containers.
 In general, most stores, food packing facilities, and home meal delivery businesses meet the definition of a food establishment.
 There are some exemptions for certain uses, such as for foam coolers for processing or shipping seafood.
-Definitions and exemptions are described in the guidance document.
+Definitions and exemptions are described in the guidance/FAQ fact sheet.

 Other Polystyrene Foam uses

 This ban does not affect the use of polystyrene foam for other non-food service container uses such as plates, cups, and coolers for home use.
 Nor does it ban the use of polystyrene foam "packing peanuts".
 However, because of the non-recyclable nature of polystyrene foam and the costs associated with trash disposal, its use is discouraged.

 Currently, the best way to "recycle" polystyrene foam is through re-use.
 When purchasing and using polystyrene foam products, consider if and how they can be re-used.
 How to recycle packing peanuts.

 Other Sources of Polystyrene Foam Information